qvest-digital/loginsrv/README.md

 ### OSIAM
 [OSIAM](http://osiam.org/) is a secure identity management solution providing REST based services for authentication and authorization.
-It implements the multplie OAuth2 flows, as well as SCIM for managing the user data.
+It implements the multiple OAuth2 flows, as well as SCIM for managing the user data.

-To start loginsrv against the default osiam configuration on the same machine, use the following example.
+To start loginsrv against the default OSIAM configuration on the same machine, use the following example.
 ```
 loginsrv --jwt-secret=jwtsecret --text-logging -backend 'provider=osiam,endpoint=http://localhost:8080,clientId=example-client,clientSecret=secret'
 ```